subhankar01/subhankar01/README.md

 ## List of ongoing Projects
 - Detection of COVID-19 from chest Xray using deep feature extraction and novel feature selection techniques
-- Classification of Geometric Features using CNN+LSTM for 3D Skeleton based Action Recognition
+- Classification of Geometric Features using CNN for 3D Skeleton based Action Recognition
 ## List of Research Publications:(under review/published)

 ### Journal: